need4swede/wiki-go/data/documents/library/shortcuts/document.md

 | **Shows** | Series, season, and episode Pins |
 | **Music** | Music-video Pins when the Music surface is enabled |
 | **Library** | Pins grouped into ordered category rows |

+Selecting a media Pin opens its current detail destination, while Person Pins open the person's page.
+Genre, studio, network, and Smart Tag Pins reopen their current library results rather than storing an old result list.

 | Card Style | Used For |
 | --- | --- |